Drew-Alleman/DataSurgeon/README.md

 ```
 # Examples
+When ran with no arguments ds with wait for standard input.
+With no specified query (e.g: -url, -6) DataSurgeon search for all types of data.
+If your working with larger files it is often faster to use specific queries.

 ## Extracting Files From a Remote Webiste
 --junk will attempt to remove any non critical strings from the display message
 ```